jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 4. If the issue is ready to be worked on, assign it to a milestone
 5. Apply appropriate labels to the issue (see examples below)

-You may start to work on your issue as soon as you file it.
+A developer may start to work on an issue as soon as it is filed.
 Please work with a triager if they have any questions about your issue so that your changes can be merged in without delay.

 Definition of Ready
 ^^^^^^^^^^^^^^^^^^^

+One of the main goals of triage is to get issues into a state where they are **ready** for someone to work on.
+Once a triager is satisfies that an issue meets the definition below, they will remove the ``status:Needs Triage`` label from it.
+We will not merge a pull request for an issue that still needs triage.

 **All requested information, where applicable, is provided.** From the templates in JupyterLab’s issues: